maxeliwax/NIGHTMAREPARTY/README.md

 # NIGHTMAREPARTY
-virus that spams the screen with pictures of your least favorite party leaders in the swedish parlament
+a virus that annoyes you for 1 min